 How Long Will You Receive TTD Payments?

-TTD payments usually last until you reach maximum medical improvement (MMI).
+TTD payments usually last until you return to work or reach maximum medical improvement (MMI).
 This is the point when you cannot get any better than you already are.
-In Florida, you used to only be able to receive temporary disability payments for up to 104 weeks but the laws have recently changed.
-So even if you haven’t reached MMI after 104 weeks, your TTD payments will not stop.
+In Florida, you used to only be able to receive temporary disability payments for up to 104 weeks but a 2016 ruling extended it to 260 weeks or 5 years.
+So even if you haven’t reached MMI after 104 weeks, as long as you’re not back at work, your TTD payments will not stop.

 VICTOR MALCA LAW – A TRUSTED NAME IN FLORIDA